BestTimesToVisit.com Logo

 Top Things to Do

-Climb the south tower of the Cologne Cathedral for breathtaking panoramic views of the city.
-Go early in the morning to beat the crowds and enjoy the stunning stained glass up close.
-The climb is worth it for the unparalleled perspective of this architectural marvel.
+Ascend the South Tower of the Cologne Cathedral for breathtaking panoramic views of the city.
+Go early to beat the crowds and soak in the intricate details of the cathedral's stunning Gothic architecture.
+The view from the top is especially magical at sunset.

 Immerse yourself in the world of chocolate at the Cologne Chocolate Museum.
-Sample local pralines, learn about the history of chocolate making, and even participate in a workshop.
-Don't miss the opportunity to purchase unique chocolate souvenirs.
+Sample delectable treats, learn about the history of chocolate making, and even participate in a workshop.
+Don't miss the opportunity to create your own chocolate masterpiece!

 Essential Travel Tips